Bewitched by the magic of Venice Carnival

 Dubbed “the most romantic city in the world” countless times, Venice is probably also one of the world’s preferred subjects for comparison: so we have “the Venice of the East”, “Shanghai’s little Venice”, etc., but truth is, no matter how many countries try to boast their own Venice, no-one has ever even gotten close to the original version.
 Why?
 Because Venice is only one, its charm is spontaneous, its origins written in history long time ago, its appeal very simple, a cluster of islands and land slices lapped by a languid yet obstreperous lagoon that seems to find amusement in catching the visitor unprepared.

-I just got back from my spectacular first time at the Serenessima (Most Serene) Republic, where I spent three days trying to capture its soul and the emotions hiding behind the masks of the Venice Carnival, and while I wasn’t expecting any love-at-first-sight moment, the Serenissima did it again, casting a spell on yet another person, being, this time around, myself.
+I just got back from my spectacular first time at the Serenissima (Most Serene) Republic, where I spent three days trying to capture its soul and the emotions hiding behind the masks of the Venice Carnival, and while I wasn’t expecting any love-at-first-sight moment, the Serenissima did it again, casting a spell on yet another person, being, this time around, myself.

-Even though weather forecasts announced massive floods and severe minus-something temperatures, we got lucky (?) that hard climate conditions were only the day we arrived.
-Even though I was clearly relieved that both Saturday and Sunday clear skies and a favorable light made our photo trip easier, after seeing displayed in a photo studio an image of St. Mark Square completely covered with water I felt I was indeed missing some pretty spectacular views.
+Even though weather forecasts announced massive floods and severe minus-something temperatures, we got lucky that hard climate conditions were only the day we arrived.
+Even though I was clearly relieved that both Saturday and Sunday clear skies and a favourable light made our photo trip easier, after seeing displayed in a photo studio an image of St. Mark Square completely covered with water I felt I was indeed missing some pretty spectacular views.
 Besides, thanks to effective warnings and my love for precaution measures, I was fully equipped with protective rain boots, so I could have handled no matter what water level.